MineStorm999/Ez_Backup/README.md

 - The added backup should be shown under
               --------backups---------
-  - there you can press it and change the Name and Paths
+  - there you can select it and change the Name and Paths

 - to backup, press Backup All